Concordium/concordium.github.io/source/mainnet/net/guides/recover-wallet.rst

     ..
 Note::

-        When you recover your wallet, any account names that you might have edited will be reset to the account number.
+        When you recover your wallet, any account or identity names that you might have edited will be reset.
 You can :ref:`edit the account name<change-mw-acct-name>`, if desired.

 .. dropdown:: |cryptox| - recover with backup file